Here, She Can Try

 93% of girls’ school grads say they were offered greater leadership opportunities than peers at coed schools and 80% have held leadership positions since graduating from high school.
 National Coalition of Girls’ Schools (NCGS)

-We empower girls to push their own limits and lead from the heart.
+We are a private school that empowers girls to push their own limits and lead from the heart.

 of seniors accepted 4-year colleges or universities